-- Julie Nichols - Jessica Gregory - (o) It is not the intention of either party to appeal a decision of an expedited arbitration. - (p) A representative of HEABC and the Association will meet quarterly to review the expedited arbitration process and will meet monthly or more often if necessary for scheduling of expedited hearing dates as outlined in the process in Memorandum of Agreement #23 (Scheduling of Expedited Arbitration).
+Corrin Bell Mark Brown Judi Korbin Julie Nichols Jacquie de Aguayo Paula Butler Tonie Beharrell Elaine Doyle Chris Sullivan Ken Sanders Allison Matacheskie Koml Kandola (o) It is not the intention of either party to appeal a decision of an expedited arbitration.

+(p) A representative of HEABC and the Association will meet quarterly to review the expedited arbitration process and will meet monthly or more often if necessary for scheduling of expedited hearing dates as outlined in the process in Memorandum of Agreement #23 (Scheduling of Expedited Arbitration).